wwelden/wwelden/README.md

 - In my spare time I have been configuring Neo Vim and building terminal games in GO

-- I am currently working on a compiler written in GO and a Markdown parser written in TS
+- I am currently working on a compiler written in GO and a Markdown parser written in Rust

 - Some of my favorite project I have worked on consist of: